craue/SouthParkDownloader/README.md

  - Checksum verification of downloaded files.
  - Resuming of incomplete downloads (which occur starting with S15E07).
  - Fix audio delay for certain acts.
- - Enforce audio reencoding for certain acts.
+ - Enforce audio/video reencoding for certain acts.

 # Installation